etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2.rst

 * It is easier to write efficient code in Fortran than C++
 * C++ is a much more expressive language
 * C++ comes with a huge standard library, providing lots of data structures and algorithms that are hard to match in Fortran.
-If the standard library is not enough, there is `Boost <https://boost.org>`_ and many other domain specific libraries.
+If the standard library is not enough, there is also the highly recommended `Boost <https://boost.org>`_ libraries and many other domain specific libraries.
 There are also domain specific libraries in Fortran, but the amount differs by an order of magnitude at least.
-* With *pybind11* you can almost expose anything from the C++ side to Python, not just functions.
+* With Pybind11_ you can almost expose anything from the C++ side to Python, not just functions.
 * Modern Fortran is (imho) not as good documented as C++.
 Useful place to look for language features and idioms are: